Nightscou2018/AndroidAPS-Wiki/Architecture,-security-implementation.md

 `ConfigBuilder` itself acts as `PumpInterface` and `ConstraintInterface`.
 So when you call `MainApp.getConfigBuilder().getActivePump()` `ConfigBuilder` return itself.
 Then when you interact with pump `ConfigBuilder` verifies constraints first and then pass command to selected pump driver.

-This allow to add specific constraints to app without touching the rest of code.
+This allows to add specific constraints to app without touching the rest of code.
 For example creating and registering this Fragment:
 ```
 public class BolusConstraint extends Fragment implements PluginBase, ConstraintsInterface {
     @Override